shery7310/AI-and-Data-Science-Python-Saylani-Mass-IT/Assignments/README.md

 ### Python Assignment Questions

-This directory contains two parts i.e. Conditional Statements and For Loops.
-Both these are building blocks of programming concepts.

-These are the books I used to learn and practice these concepts:
+These are the books I used to learn and practice programming concepts:

 <a href="https://www.amazon.com/Smarter-Way-Learn-Python-Remember/dp/1974431479">Smarter Way to Learn Python: # Learn it faster.
 Remember it longer by Mark Myers</a>